JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

     default_edge_weight::Function = (x,y) -> nothing,                    # Function that takes a pair of `MultilayerVertex`s and returns an edge weight of type `weighttype` or `nothing` (which is compatible with unweighted underlying graphs and corresponds to `one(weighttype)` for weighted underlying graphs).
 Defaults to `(src, dst) -> nothing`;
     default_edge_metadata::Function = (x,y) -> NamedTuple(),             # Function that takes a pair of `MultilayerVertex`s and  returns a `Tuple` or a `NamedTuple` containing the edge metadata, that will be called when `add_edge!(mg,src,dst, args...; kwargs...)` is called without the `metadata` keyword argument, and when generating the edges in this constructor.
 Defaults to  `(src, dst) -> NamedTuple()`;
     name::Symbol = Symbol("interlayer_$(layer_1.name)_$(layer_2.name)"), # The name of the Interlayer.
 Defaults to Symbol("interlayer_(layer_1.name)_(layer_2.name)");
-    transfer_vertex_metadata::Bool = false                               # if true, vertex metadata found in both connected layers are carried over to the vertices of the Interlayer.
+    transfer_vertex_metadata::Bool = false                               # If true, vertex metadata found in both connected layers are carried over to the vertices of the Interlayer.
 NB: not all choice of underlying graph may support this feature.
 Graphs types that don't support metadata or that pose limitations to it may result in errors.;
 )
 ```
 We will build a few of random `Interlayer`s: